 One thing I have noticed is that some of these young people are gaining weight.
 This makes me think they are increasing their carb intake.
 Carbs break down into sugars and contribute to tooth decay.
 Two other things that young people start experimenting with at that age are smoking cigarettes and drinking alcohol.
 Alcohol is loaded with carbs and dehydrates the mouth.
 Smoking changes the microbiome of the mouth and also dehydrates it.
 Both of these things can contribute to more cavities.

 So yes, you can catch cavities.
-While the woman in the NY Times article above was in her 40’s young people do tend to kiss new people and might just be catching cavities from them.
+While the woman in the article above was in her 40’s young people do tend to kiss new people and might just be catching cavities from them.